don1138/blender-qmm/README.md

 ## Installation

-- Download the latest ZIP from **Releases**.
+- Download the latest ZIP from **Releases**
-- Install  via ``Edit > Preferences > Add-ons > Install…``.
+- Install  via `Edit > Preferences > Add-ons > Install…`

-Once activated, a panel named **Quick Metal Materials** will appear in the **MAT** tab in the 3D viewport sidebar.
+Once activated, a panel named **Quick Metal Materials** will appear in the **MAT** tab in the 3D viewport sidebar

 ## Usage

-- Select an object in your view, and click a button to assign that material to it.
+- Select an object in your view, and click a button to assign that material to it

 ## Swatches
-For swatches and notes, [refer to the Wiki](https://github.com/don1138/blender-qmm/wiki).
+For swatches and notes, [refer to the Wiki](https://github.com/don1138/blender-qmm/wiki)

 ## Online Presence